fluo-dev/flutter-sdk/README.md

 ## Installation

+1. Get an api key by creating an account on the [Fluo dashboard](https://dashboard.fluo.dev/signup)

-Add the package to your dependencies:
+2. Add the package to your dependencies:

 ```bash
 flutter pub add fluo
 ```

-Add the `FluoLocalizations.delegate` to your App:
+3. Add the `FluoLocalizations.delegate` to your App:

 ```dart
 import 'package:fluo/l10n/fluo_localizations.dart';